lex-unix/faino/README.md

 ## Transaction Management

 Faino manages deployments in a transactional manner.
-This means that if a deployment step fails on one of the server, Faino will abort pending steps on other servers and begin rollback phase.
+This means that if a deployment step fails on one of the servers, Faino will abort pending steps on other servers and begin rollback phase.
 This ensures consistency across all target servers.

 ## Configuration